 Appendices to the employee's residence permit application, in Finnish, (pdf)

-An employee's residence permit application is processed in two stages.
-The TE Office will make a partial decision on the matter, after which the final decision will be made by the Finnish Immigration Service.
+A residence permit application for an employed person is processed in two stages.
+TE Office will make a partial decision on the matter, after which the residence permit decision will be made by the Finnish Immigration Service.

-The processing time of applications in TE Offices varies regionally according to the work situation and, if necessary, additional clarifications from the employer and/or applicant.
-The time limit for processing the application will be interrupted if the TE Office has to request further clarification, so please ensure that all the appendices mentioned in the TEM054 form have been delivered with the application.
+The processing time of applications in TE Offices varies regionally according to the workload.
+Possible additional clarifications from the employer and/or applicant might prolong the process.
+The time limit for processing the application will be interrupted if TE Office has to request further clarification, so please ensure that all the appendices mentioned in the TEM054 form have been delivered with the application.

-The TE Office's partial decision is based on overall consideration, which includes the availability of labour, the terms of employment relationship and the assessment of the employer's and employee’s qualifications.
-The employee's livelihood must also be determined.
+TE Office's partial decision is based on overall assessment, which includes the availability of labour, the terms of employment relationship and the assessment of the employer's and employee’s qualifications.
+The employee´s subsistence must be determined.
+If there is no collective agreement in the work sector, gross salary must meet at least the condition regarding previous employment (in Finnish: ‘työssäoloehto’) under the Unemployment Security Act.

-The Finnish Immigration Service will notify the decision.
-Both the residence permit decision and the partial decision of the TE Office's employment permit unit are notified.
-The decision is also sent to the employer for information.
-The employer always receives at least the partial decision.
+The Finnish Immigration Service will notify the applicant.
+Both the residence permit decision and the TE Office's partial decision will be notified.
+Your employer will also be informed of the decision.

 Appeals to the decision of the Finnish Immigration Service may be lodged with the Administrative Court.
-Both the applicant and the employer can make an appeal.
-The employer can only appeal a partial decision.
+Both the applicant and the employer have the right to appeal.
+The employer can only appeal the partial decision.
 If the employer intends to make an appeal on the employee's residence permit decision, the employer must have a written power of attorney issued by the employee for that purpose.